browserengineering/book/book/styles.md

 Applying style sheets
 =====================

-The goal isn't just parsing CSS: it's using it to style the web page.
-First, the browser has to figure out which elements each rule applies to.
-Let's start by adding a method to each selector that tells you if it matches a given element:
+Each CSS rule can style many elements on the page.
+So the browser's first task is to figure out which elements each rule applies to.
+Let's add a method to each selector to test if it matches an element:

 ``` {.python}
 class TagSelector: